I have a secret. I don’t buy cereal anymore, and I make most of my snacks at home.

 Well, I use one simple ingredient – granola.

 Granola is great for homemade cereal, and it’s also wonderful on homemade yogurt with fresh fruit from the berry patch as a parfait.

-But during the fall, it seems everyone prefers either apple or pumpkin.
+However, during the fall, it seems everyone prefers either apple or pumpkin.
 I’m going to share with you my easy granola recipe, adapted for autumn.
-It all started years ago when I was first learning how to cook.
+It all started years ago when I was learning how to cook.

 I came across a delicious recipe for honey granola.
 Over the years, I’ve tweaked it with different flavors to match the season.

 The autumn granola is apple pie flavored, easy to make, and inexpensive too.
 Here’s how you can make apple pie granola: